 Samsung Galaxy Note 20 Ultra

 The reviews are in — and the Samsung Galaxy Note 20 Ultra is a beast.
 Our Note 20 Ultra review describes the new phone as the biggest, baddest, most hardcore flagship smartphone you can buy today.
-In line with previous releases, Samsung dropped two Note devices this year but has replaced the Plus moniker with “Ultra.”
+In line with previous releases, Samsung dropped two Note devices in 2020 but has replaced the Plus moniker with “Ultra.”
 That was an attention-grabbing choice when it was announced, as Galaxy fans know that the Ultra name was most recently reserved for the premium member of the S20 flagship family, the Galaxy S20 Ultra — a phone that happens to retail for $1,400.

 As stated above, the Note 20 and Note 20 Ultra are very similar overall in terms of size and hardware.
 They run on the same Snapdragon chipset and the Ultra is only 0.2 inches larger measured diagonally.
 Yet whereas the Note 20’s 6.7-inch display is 1080p with a pixel density of 393 ppi, the Ultra’s OLED touchscreen features a Quad HD 1440p resolution with a pixel density of 509 ppi, resulting in a sharper, more vibrant image.